The Best Year Ever to Catch Yosemite Waterfalls & Whitewater?

 Where there are waterfalls, there are rivers.
 And where there are rivers, there’s whitewater.
 But wait, is there whitewater rafting in Yosemite?
 Technically speaking, no. But flowing directly from the high elevations of the park, you can find world-class whitewater rafting on both the Merced and Tuolumne Rivers just beyond park boundaries.

 A 1-day Merced River rafting trip is an ideal addition to any Yosemite itinerary.
-During peak flows, which should last through June this year, the Merced turns into a classic big-water trip with Grand Canyon-sized wave trains.
-The rest of the season, likely into late July this year, this Wild & Scenic River turns into a more moderate trip full of fun, rollicking Class III-IV rapids.
+During peak flows, which should last through July this year, the Merced turns into a classic big-water trip with Grand Canyon-sized wave trains.
+The rest of the season, likely into August this year, this Wild & Scenic River turns into a more moderate trip full of fun, rollicking Class III-IV rapids.
 If you can, snag a spot at the Yosemite Bug along Hwy 140, one of the main entrance roads into the park, and you’ll be in prime position for your Yosemite adventure.

 One-, two-, and three-day Tuolumne River rafting trips are offered by four permitted outfitters April through September.
 Only two launches are authorized per day, which means exceptional solitude is guaranteed on this world-class rafting trip in Yosemite’s backyard.